+2A-2B,

-Physics 2A-2B, 6 units.
-Physics 3A-3B, 2 units.
-Chemistry 6A-6B, 6 units.
+Physics 3A-3B, 2 units

+Chemist rv 6A-6 B. 6 m nits.

-1With the consent of the instructor, News Gathering and News Editing may be taken in the freshman year.
-2 Electives should be chosen so as to conform to the requirements of the Letters a) The requirements of the Letters and Science curriculum should be met in full.
+With the consent of the instructor, News Gathering and News Editing may be

-And Science curriculum or the Commerce curriculum.
-Electives recommended: Shorthand, Accounting 14A-14B, Business Law 18A-18B, Art History and Appreciation 1, Art Structure 6A, Music History and Appreciation 3, Great Books 4, Types of Literature 52A-52B, American Literature 130A-130B, Anthropology 1A-1B, Sociology 50, and Social Psychology 145.
+With the consent of the institution of the requirements of the Letters Electives should be chosen so as to conform to the requirements of the Letters and Science curriculum or the Commerce curriculum.
+Electives recommended: Shorthand, Accounting 14A-14B, Business Law 18A-18B, Electives recommended: Shorthand, Accounting 14A-14B, Business Law 18A-18B, Art History and Appreciation 1, Art Structure 6A, Music History and Appreciation 3, Great Books 4, Types of Literature 52A-52B, Anthropology 1A-1B, Sociology 50.